The 11 Best Frugal Living Books to Read in 2025

 Summary

 Written as letters to his daughter, this book simplifies investing.
 Collins advocates low-cost index funds and frugal living for wealth-building.
+New to the market?
+Start with our index fund investing 101 guide.

 Notable Lessons